A screenshot of the brawl, via Twitter user @LiamNash1

 Their charmingly indiscreet social media guy then admitted maybe they did have the intel, but the guys who deal with fascist hooligans had clocked off for the night or something.
 Meanwhile, far-right hooligan group the Pie and Mash Squad have been celebrating the attack on their social media accounts.

 In a statement to local newspaper the News Shopper , Clapton FC chief executive, Vincent McBean, said: "There was some walking wounded on both sides, cuts to the head from flying debris, but nothing more serious I understand.
 One Clapton fan went to hospital for treatment as a precaution.

 "Thamesmead Town, the club or their fans, were not involved and were very apologetic, and Clapton would like to thank them for all their efforts and the hospitality provided.
 Clapton will be looking at the security of our supporters with the help of the police and other experts.

-"Our stance to welcome everyone regardless of race colour, creed etc will always remain.
+"Our stance to welcome everyone regardless of race, color, creed, etc will always remain.
 There is a lot of information on social media regarding last night, some are very concerning, the football family and the authorities must address this."

-The Clapton Ultras are calling on all those who stand against fascism to join them this season, and to go to their home game on the 15th of August against Stanway Rovers.
+The Clapton Ultras are calling on all those who stand against fascism to join them this season, and to go to their home game on August 15 against Stanway Rovers.